vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 And there is
 [Settlements](https://github.com/vippsas/vipps-developers/tree/master/settlements)
 with information about settlement reports in various formats.

-## Can a company pay a person with Vipps?

-Vipps only has APIs for paying from a person to a company.

-It is not possible to pay from a company to another company, or to pay from a company to a person.

 ## Can I create a service to match buyers and sellers?